joelparkerhenderson/wordbooks/pages/objectives-and-key-results/index.md

 # Objectives and Key Results

-Objectives and Key Results (OKRs) is a goal-setting framework that is designed to help businesses and organizations to align their goals and strategies with their desired outcomes.
+Objectives and Key Results (OKRs) is a goal-setting framework that helps organizations align goals with outcomes.

 Here's how OKRs work: